 With love and gentleness.

-These prompts are for playing and creating with.
+These journal prompts for fear are for playing and creating with.

-Use them as little diving boards to dive off into other things to explore – the most important part of creative journaling is following your creative impulse.
+Use them as little diving boards to dive off into other things to explore – the most important part is to follow what comes up for you, not to answer every prompt perfectly.

 - Explore your fear.
 Where is it showing up in your body and what does it feel like?